Here I’ll show you some extra delicious dishes to serve this Christmas, alongside some bonus tips to make the big day go as smoothly as possible!

 The second thing is to prep and make ahead.
 Most of the dishes I’ve listed below can be prepped ahead of time, if not fully made ahead of time then reheated on the day.

 When it comes to the blog specifically, be sure to use the save button (floating heart to your right) so you can easily access the recipe you’re after on the day.
 At the top of each post is a Jump To Recipe button, which will take you directly to the recipe card.
-Perfect for when you’re in a rush and want the ingredients quick when you’re in the middle of the shops!
+Perfect for when you’re in the middle of the shops and need to quickly check the ingredients!
 Finally, in each recipe card you’ll be able to scale the recipe, which will automatically change the measurements for you.
 That function is right next to the ‘Servings’.

 Below I’ll break down each category with recipes suggestions, what I am personally choosing this year and if they can be made/prepped ahead.
 Follow me…

+This year I’ve got four ideas for you.
 Now, this might be controversial, but a roast turkey ain’t going near our dinner table this year.
 There, I said it.
 I have done turkey in the past, but it’s not something I’m overly passionate about, so I actually don’t have a recipe for it on the blog.
-Instead, this year as there’s not many of us we’re going for chicken.
-For a small gathering pick 1 below, for a larger gathering pick both.
+Instead, this year as there’s not many of us we’re going for pork tenderloin.
+If you’ve got a larger crowd go for more than one centrepiece!

 Spatchcock chicken is perfect for Christmas for a few different reasons.
 It’s easy, relatively quick to prepare and very quick to cook (just 45mins!).
 It’s foolproof and comes out tender & juicy every time.